gokr/spry/src/README.md

 # Core Spry

 * spryvm.nim    - The Spry interpreter and parser.
-* sprytest.nim  - Accompanying tests for the Spry interpreter

 # IDE experiment

 * makeide.sh    - Compiles and creates ide.nim (from ide.sy) on Linux a single binary IDE
 * ide.sy        - Source code for the IDE
-* libui.a       - Static library of libui, bundled just for now

 # Spry executables